 Majors may earn Program honors by completing all departmental and university academic requirements; maintain at least 3.0 in their major and overall GPA; complete six credit hours of research credit (ENVA A498) with a grade of A; complete a substantive and original research thesis or body of creative work; and present your scholarly findings to the university community or at an approved scholarly conference.
 Each honors student must form a thesis committee consisting of his or her research mentor and at least one other member of the Environment Program.
 This committee will approve a research proposal and review the final thesis.

 ENVIRONMENT PROGRAM STUDENT AWARDS

-The Environment Program gives two student Service Awards in May, one to an Environment Major and one to an Environment Minor.
-The Program also gives two Academic Awards, one to an Environment Major and one to an Environment Minor for academic excellence.
+The Environment Program gives Service Awards, along with Academic Awards, to Environment Majors and Environment Minors for academic excellence.

 GENERAL ADVISING INFORMATION